OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 1. Make sure that the ngrok console is still running, then press **F5** to begin debugging.

-1. Sign in with your Office 365 administrator account.
+1. Sign in with your Office 365 account.

 1. Click the **Create subscription** button.
 The **Subscription** page loads with information about the subscription.

 1. Click the **Watch for notifications** button.

-1. Send an email to your administrator account.
+1. Send an email to your account.
 The **Notification** page displays information about the message.

 1. Click the **Delete subscription and sign out** button.

 ## Next Steps and Additional Resources:
-- See this training and more on http://dev.office.com/
+- See this training and more on http://dev.office.com/.
-- Learn about and connect to the Microsoft Graph at https://graph.microsoft.io
+- Learn about and connect to the Microsoft Graph at https://graph.microsoft.io.